PAR-Government/Media-Journaling-Tool/README.md

 See see documentation [here](doc/Seam.pptx) describes the components of JT's seam carving plugin.

-See see documentation [here]("doc/Batch Project and MSCOCO.pptx") describes the use of MSCOCO with batch journal creation.
+See see documentation [here](doc/BatchWithMSCOCO.pptx) describes the use of MSCOCO with batch journal creation.

 For developers, documentation [here](doc/NewFileType.md) describes steps to add category of media type in addition the current set of video, audio, image and zip (of images).

-# WHAT IS THIS?

-This tool is used to journal image, video and audio manipulations applied to high provenance media to produce manipulated media.
-The intent is to capture all the steps for the purpose of evaluating effectiveness and accuracy of manipulation detection algorithms, training detectors and evaluating manipulation software for their effectiveness and correctness.
-The tool has numerous pluggable components including validation rules, mask generation rules, summarization rules, image readers, and image manipulation plugins.

 # INSTALLATION